NomicFoundation/hardhat/docs/tutorial/8-frontend/README.md

 Metamask is a browser extension that connects users and applications (dapps) with Ethereum.
 It does so by injecting an Ethereum provider into the browser.
 This provider serves as a bridge between dapps and Ethereum being the users the ones in control of what happens in between (a.k.a signing transactions).

-Besides Main Net, Metamask allows the user to connect to other networks such as Rinkeby, Ropsten or localhost.
+Metamask allows the user to connect to different networks such as Rinkeby, Ropsten or even localhost.
 We will take advantage of this feature and connect Metamask to **Buidler EVM**.
+But first, lest's start creating the frontend.

 ## Setting up a React App
 React has proven to be a relatively easy learning curve for many developers and also one of the most popular libraries for frontend development.
 We choose [Facebook's Create React App](https://github.com/facebook/create-react-app) to avoid any kind of build configuration problem and get to the basics of building a dapp as soon as possible.

 Open a terminal on your project root directory and run `npx create-react-app frontend`.
 This command will create a new React app inside a folder named `frontend` (you should see this folder alongside `contracts` and `test`).

 After installation ends, run `cd frontend` and `npm install --save bootstrap`.
-This will install Bootstrap for some basic styling with.
+This will install Bootstrap for some basic styling.
 Finally, run `npm start`.
 If everything went well, your app should be available on `http://localhost:3000`.

 ## Deploying to `localhost`
 On the previous section we learned how to deploy contracts to different networks.
 For this part of the tutorial we will need to deploy to `localhost`. `localhost` is a local testing network powered by **Buidler EVM**.
 It comes with all the features provided by **Buidler EVM** but unlike `buidlerevm` network, it keeps running on the background.